 Pillar of Cedar Valley is in Waterloo, Iowa, a city with a total of 70,157 people.
-Our rating scheme was not kind to this facility, as we gave it an overall grade of F. If you are not satisfied with this facility's mediocre overall grade, you will be pleased to know there are five other nursing homes in Waterloo.
+Sporting an overall score of D, this is a well below average facility.
+If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Waterloo.
+The city has just three other nursing homes.
 More information on this nursing home's category grades may be found below.
-Its best category is inspections, which is discussed in the next paragraph.
+Its best category is nursing, which is addressed in the next section.

 Pillar of Cedar Valley

 - Nursing Home